ryangreenlightcodingdev/Nasa-Mission-Project/README.md

-This is fullstack application which seeks to explore space!
-Here is the architectural diagram:
+This is a full-stack application designed to delve into the realm of space exploration.
+Below is the architectural diagram illustrating its structure:

 https://github.com/JSulley/nasa-project/blob/main/images/architectural-diagram.svg